dileepkumarnie1/AI-Atlas/docs/context-log.md

 - [x] Finish annotating any remaining npm entries in `public/tools.json` and report counts if required (flagged 42 npm hosts on 2025-10-06).
 - [ ] Run discovery once the new API tokens are confirmed to be available and review output for npm regressions.
 - [ ] Double-check popularity metadata to ensure npm entries no longer influence rankings.
+- [ ] Monitor Prompt Studio fallback in production to confirm the live catalog fetch works without CORS or caching regressions.